Barry Railway Company: Commercial success

 The inauguration was an instant success, and considerable volumes of coal and other merchandise were passed over the railway and through the dock system.
 Much of this was abstracted from the Taff Vale Railway, which lost volume and income, and the Bute Trustees too suffered.
 They reduced their rates in an effort to remain competitive, and this started a rate war.

 Railway mineral rates were heavily regulated, and the non-discrimination requirements in the Barry's authorising legislation became very important.
 The Taff Vale nevertheless attempted a series of legal challenges, which mostly failed to gain support.

 Change of company name

 The company had been incorporated under the name of Barry Dock and Railway Company.
 It transpired that the precedence of the word "dock" placed the shares in a different category that was disadvantageous, and it was decided to change the company name to The Barry Railway Company.
-This was approved in the Barry Dock and Railways Act 1891 (54 & 55 Vict. c. clxxxiv) of 5 August 1891.
+This was approved by section 38 of the Barry Dock and Railways Act 1891 (54 & 55 Vict. c. clxxxiv) of 5 August 1891.